aayushmalik/aayushmalik.github.io/_pages/trainings.md

     btn_label: "Read More"
     btn_class: "btn--primary"
 ---
-In order to make yourself competitive, you need to invest in yourself and your organization.
+### In order to make yourself competitive, you need to invest in yourself and your organization.
 I can help you do so.
-Get yourself or your employees trained on the following technologies.
-{: .notice--danger}
+Let me show you how.

 {% include feature_row id="feature_row2" type="left" %}